JanMusielewicz/Population/README.md

     - You can use any technology or framework you would like
 -	Load dataset into a UI
     - UI can be created however you would like
-- Be able to sort, search, and modify
+- Be able to sort, search, and modify (only through code, not manually through file...)
 - Display a calculation in the UI
     - Include summary section including the total avg population by gender
 - Add validation to the population columns